JulioHC00/cmesrc/README.md

 ## Downloading the results

-If you're just interested in the final list of CMEs matched to their source regions, you can either download the whole database from **MISSING LINK** or a .csv version that contains just the list of CMEs and their associated SHARPs from **MISSING_LINK**
+If you're just interested in the final list of CMEs matched to their source regions, you can either download the whole database from [https://zenodo.org/records/13150638](https://zenodo.org/records/13150638) or a .csv version that contains just the list of CMEs and their associated SHARPs from this repository.

 ## Reproducing our results